Considering Teen Plastic Surgery New Jersey

 - Is the teenager’s concern consistent or fly-by-night?
 Dr. Parker wants to make sure that the teen isn’t looking to correct his or her nose one day, then ears the next.
 If what he or she is dissatisfied with keeps changing, it usually indicates underlying problems.

 How should you proceed if you are considering teenage plastic surgery?

 A consultation with Dr. Parker and his team at the Parker Center for Plastic Surgery will help determine if surgery is the right answer for you.
-During the consultation, Dr. Parker will want to learn what area concerns you.
-He and his team will spend time interviewing you to be sure you are having the surgery performed for the right reasons, are emotionally mature enough to handle the surgery and have realistic expectations regarding its outcome.
+During your consultation, Dr. Parker will want to learn what area concerns you.
+He and his team will spend time interviewing you to be sure you are having the surgery performed for the right reasons and have realistic expectations regarding its outcome.
 Dr. Parker will then perform a physical examination to determine if you are a candidate for surgery.
 Following this, options for treatment will be discussed with you and your parents.